UnifiedPaymentSolutions/everypay-android/EveryPay Android Release Process.md

 ## A. Prerequisites

-- 0) Set environment variables BINTRAY_USER and BINTRAY_API_KEY according to your Bintray credentials.
+- 0) Set ~/.gradle/gradle.properties variables BINTRAY_USER and BINTRAY_API_KEY according to your Bintray credentials.
 - 1) Update version under project root build.gradle file.
 Version number according to scheme:

     a)    MAJOR version when you make incompatible API changes.